CALHN Nursing Education Courses

 Please don't be late to your session as you will be turned away and will need to rebook at the next available.....

-Advanced Life Support Level 1 (ALS1) CALHN - 1 day course (TQEH/RAH Campus)
+ALS1: ARC Immediate Life Support Course CALHN - 1 day course (TQEH/RAH Campus)

 This 1 day course designed to give the candidate the skills for managing a cardiac arrest or other medical emergencies in a clinical setting.
 The course covers recognition of the critically ill patient, airway management, resuscitation procedures, defibrillation and basic drug therapy.